littleyu0820/Interview_Leetode/README.md

 }

-const std::string User_Input() //function for user to input the word what they want to search and return it {
+inline const std::string User_Input() //function for user to input the word what they want to search and return it {

 	std::cout << "Please enter the word you want to find in this chapter: " << std::flush;